 One of the first things a doctor will address when deciding how to treat piles is the probable cause.
-For instance, if the patient is experiencing piles as a result of being constipated, they may advise increasing fibre consumption in order to make bowel movements more regular.
+For instance, if the patient is experiencing piles as a result of being constipated, they may advise increasing fibre consumption in order to make bowel movements softer and more regular.
 Those examples caused by conditions such as obesity or high blood pressure can sometimes be eased by addressing certain exacerbating lifestyle factors, such as a bad diet or a lack of exercise.

 Prescription treatment may be recommended in those cases where haemorrhoids are proving to be particularly uncomfortable and affecting a person’s routine or quality of life.
 Medications for haemorrhoids are available in a number of forms, including suppository pills, ointments, foams or creams.
 These are directly applied into, or around the anus, depending on where the problem is most apparent.
 Piles treatments include products such as Anusol, Scheriproct or Proctosedyl.

 All of the haemorrhoid medicines available here at Treated.com apart from Anusol Cream contain a corticosteroid, and a soothing analgesic.